Domestic violence in Ecuador: 1993–2002

 In 1995, the Beijing Declaration and Platform for Action was adopted, marking a significant milestone in global efforts to advance gender equality and women's rights.
-Later that year, in November, Ecuador enacted the "Law Against Violence Toward Women and the Family," also known as Law 103, This law established the state's responsibility to intervene through the justice system to address and combat violence against women and families.
+Later that year, in November, Ecuador enacted the "Law Against Violence Toward Women and the Family," also known as Law 103.
+This law established the state's responsibility to intervene through the justice system to address and combat violence against women and families.

+El Protocolo de Palermo (Palermo Protocol), was adopted on November 15 in 2000.
+It was the result of the 1998 recommendation of the Commission on Crime Prevention and Criminal Justice and the Economic and Social Council and the agreements reached in the Convention against Transnational Organized Crime.
+It was signed in the city of Palermo, Italy and developed between January 1999 and October 2000.
+This Protocol is an international law enforcement tool in the process of combating human trafficking.
+It seeks to prevent, suppress and punish trafficking in person and focuses particularly on women and children, due to its prevalence and who hare particularly vulnerable to this type of crime.